 Pi Day: Infinite ways to celebrate the magic of circles

 Throughout history, the humble circle has ignited debate, inflamed passions and intrigued many brilliant minds.
-How, you may ask?
+Why is that?
 Just take a closer look at a circle near you, like the lid of your coffee cup or water bottle.
-Now, split that circle into two even halves by running a line through its center, and compare that length to how far your finger travels when it traces the perimeter of the lid once.
+Now, split that circle into two even halves by running a line through its center, and compare that length to how far your finger travels when its traces the perimeter of the lid once.

-This is one of the mysteries of circles that you can help your students discover next week on Pi Day, an entire day celebrating the number 3.14, which of course take place on 3/14 or March 14.
+This is one of the mysteries of circles that you can help your students discover to celebrate Pi Day, an entire day celebrating the number 3.14, which of course takes place on 3/14 or March 14.
 While March 14 falls on a Sunday this year, any time is a good time to puzzle with your students over this number known as pi, or py, represented by the Greek letter π.

-To help you engage with students next week about pi and do some fun activities, check out the resources below.
+To help you engage with students about pi and do some fun activities, check out the resources below.
 Feel free to adapt them to your current learning conditions—for example, distance learners can look for circles to measure at home and share their findings with the group online.
-Whether or not your students end up pursuing a field like science, technology, engineering or math, they’ll discover that pi is a very useful number to know!
+Whether or not your students end up pursuing fields like science, technology, engineering or math, they’ll discover that pi is a very useful number to know!

 - Pi poetry!
-Skip the Haiku, try a Pi-ku and these other ways to write and rhyme about pi.
+Skip the Haiku, try a Pi-ku and other ways to write and rhyme about pi.
 Distance learners can post their creations in a group chat or volunteer to read them aloud to their peers.

-P.S.
-In Greek, the word for circumference is perimetro (just like in Spanish!)
-The first letter in perimetro is p, which in the Greek alphabet is the symbol π!
+In Greek, the word for circumference is perimetro (just like in Spanish)!
+The first letter in perimetro is p, which in the Greek alphabet is the symbol π.

-This is an updated version of a story published last March.
+This story is an updated version of one published last March.

 How AmeriCorps members support and engage students during the pandemic by listening and learningRead more about Connecting students to school during COVID-19